Visavvi help Duke Studios with new business track

 The system's smart design enables the University’s in-house AV team to remotely monitor and actively manage what’s happening on the network in real time.
 The central control rack incorporates monitoring technology enabling support teams to view source selection and preview content, enhancing remote support.
 This is essential for a university with campuses spread over a large area and a central support team who cannot be everywhere at once.

-Whilst new build projects present many potential pitfalls, the skills and professionalism of our team ensured the project was delivered on time and on budget.
+The skills and professionalism of our team ensured the project was delivered on time and on budget.
 This delighted the client and ensures that Durham University students can benefit from an intelligent, innovative system that lives up to and enhances the establishment’s reputation – among the best in the world.

 Speak with our leading audio visual and collaboration technology specialists